Overview

 - Make a list of all medicines, vitamins or supplements that you take.
 Include dosages.

-- Take a family member or friend along, if possible.
-Sometimes it can be difficult to remember the information provided to you during an appointment.
+- Take someone along, if possible.
+It can be hard to remember the information given to you during an appointment.
 Someone who goes with you may remember something that you missed or forgot.

-- Be prepared to discuss your diet, exercise habits and tobacco use.
-If you don't already follow a diet or exercise routine, tell your care provider about any challenges you might face in getting started.
-Be sure to tell your health care provider if you're a current or former smoker.
+- Be prepared to talk about your diet, exercise habits and tobacco use.
+If you don't already follow a diet or exercise routine, tell your healthcare professional about any challenges you might face in getting started.
+Be sure to tell your healthcare team if you smoke or have ever smoked.

 - Send imaging reports and bring records.
-It's helpful if you can send imaging reports to your health care provider in advance and bring your medical records.
+It's helpful if you can send imaging reports to your healthcare professional in advance.
+Bring your medical records.

 - What size is my aneurysm?